History: First Issued: January 23, 2014.

 Service in Professional Societies and Service and Engagement within the University

 3.2.
-The Provost and Executive Vice Chancellor, in consultation with the Council of Deans, has established workload criteria for the university based on UNC POL 400.3.4, which defines an average instructional load for Research universities in the system of 4 courses (3-semester hours) per year for Research universities in the UNC system.
+The Executive Vice Chancellor and Provost, in consultation with the Council of Deans, has established workload criteria for the university based on UNC POL 400.3.4, which defines an average instructional load for Research universities in the system of 4 courses (3-semester hours) per year for Research universities in the UNC system.

 The Board of Governor’s UNC POL 4003.4 does not prescribe teaching workloads for individual faculty members; it defines a standard for Research universities compared to Doctoral, Master’s and Baccalaureate institutions in the system and presumes that a significant part of the workload for faculty at a Research university comprises research and scholarship as well as teaching responsibilities.